usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 18. Discussion: Use of Machine Learning
+### 18. Discussion: Use of machine learning

 Total time allocation: 5–10 min

-### Activity Instructions:
+#### Activity instructions:

-* **Purpose:** Learners will be able to ask key questions that will help ensure proper application of machine learning
+* **Purpose:** To be able to ask key questions that will help ensure proper application of machine learning
 * **Expected Outcomes:** Learners will be able to recognize and probe for the reasons a vendor would use machine learning for their project.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   If a vendor says their tool uses “machine learning,” what’s one question you’d ask before moving forward?